Cycling infrastructure: Shared space

 Shared space schemes extend this principle further by removing the reliance on lane markings altogether, and also removing road signs and signals, allowing all road users to use any part of the road, and giving all road users equal priority and equal responsibility for each other's safety.
 Experiences where these schemes are in use show that road users, particularly motorists, undirected by signs, kerbs, or road markings, reduce their speed and establish eye contact with other users.
 Results from the thousands of such implementations worldwide all show casualty reductions and most also show reduced journey times.
 After the partial conversion of London's Kensington High Street to shared space, accidents decreased by 44% (the London average was 17%).
 However, in July 2018, the UK 'paused' all further shared space schemes over fears that a scheme dependent on eye-contact between drivers and pedestrians was unavoidably dangerous to pedestrians with visual impairments.

 CFI argues for a marked lane width of 4.25 m.
 On undivided roads, width provides cyclists with adequate clearance from passing HGVs while being narrow enough to deter drivers from "doubling up" to form two lanes.
 This "doubling up" effect may be related to junctions.
 At non-junction locations, greater width might be preferable if this effect can be avoided.
 The European Commission specifically endorses wide lanes in its policy document on cycling promotion, Cycling: the way ahead for towns and cities.

 Shared bus and cycle lanes

 Shared bus and cycle lanes are also a method for providing a more comfortable and safer space for cyclists.
 Depending on the width of the lane, the speeds and number of buses, and other local factors, the safety and popularity of this arrangement vary.

 In the Netherlands mixed bus/cycle lanes are uncommon.
-According to the Sustainable Safety guidelines they would violate the principle of homogeneity and put road users of very different masses and speed behaviour into the same lane, which is generally discouraged.
+According to the Sustainable Safety guidelines they would violate the principle of homogeneity and put road users of very different masses and speed behavior into the same lane, which is generally discouraged.